talhajamal11/talhajamal11/README.md

 ### Hi there, I'm Talha Jamal 👋

-#### I am a an Electrical and Electronic Engineering graduate, currently working as a Quant at S&P for a Quantitive Research Product called ClariFI, working with Investment Management clients helping them buile their Quantitative Research workflows.
+#### I am an Electrical and Electronic Engineering graduate, currently working as a Quant at S&P for a Quantitive Research Product called ClariFI, working with Investment Management clients helping them buile their Quantitative Research workflows.

 #### Having worked with Python, C, C++, and SQL within my time at University, I utilise my skills in coding, machine learning, statistics, and databases to work on quantitative workflows using S&P's Financial Datasets.